Championship Auto Racing Teams: CART FedEx Championship Series (1997–2000)

 Greg Moore in a 1996 Reynard-Mercedes.
 Moore's death in 1999 left the series without one of its rising stars.

 After a number of competing lawsuits, CART agreed to revert to their formal initialism following the 1996 season, on the condition that the IRL would not use the IndyCar name before the end of the 2002 season.
 CART began promoting its vehicles as "champ cars," the term that had previously been used by USAC's championship division.

 In the early years after the CART–IRL split, CART was in a far stronger position.
 It held most of the prestigious races, sponsorship money, most of the "name" drivers and teams, and was the preferred series for manufacturers due to the IRL's ban on engine leases.
 The IRL's primary asset was Indianapolis Motor Speedway and its 500.
-1996 and 1997 saw generally well-regarded racing with stars such as Vaseer, rookie sensation Alex Zanardi, and Michael Andretti leading the points standings, while the IRL experienced growing pains, including a rain-soaked 1997 Indianapolis 500, off-putting engine sounds from their new normally-aspirated engines, and the abandonment of USAC sanctioning due to incompetence.
+1996 and 1997 saw generally well-regarded racing with stars such as Vasser, rookie sensation Alex Zanardi, and Michael Andretti leading the points standings, while the IRL experienced growing pains, including a rain-soaked 1997 Indianapolis 500, off-putting engine sounds from their new normally-aspirated engines, and the abandonment of USAC sanctioning due to incompetence.

 CART, in further contrast to IMS's sole ownership of the IRL, opted to proceed with a public stock offering, selling on the NASDAQ as stock symbol MPH.
 The offering raised US$100 million by selling 35% of the company.
 While this allowed CART to have sufficient cash reserves to expand and purchase the Indy Lights series, commentators suggested it was short-sighted to subject the notoriously secretive and fluctuating finances of the auto racing industry to public trading requirements.

 Efforts, led mostly by engine manufacturers, to pressure CART and the IRL to at least adopt uniform engine standards were met with a cold refusal from the IRL, which started to carve a niche in the motorsports landscape by leveraging close relationships with the new NASCAR spec ovals being built, with the series' substantial losses being underwritten by the other revenue streams of IMS.